MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 ```

 ### -Name

-Specifies the name of a security scope that this cmdlet adds.
+Specify the name of a security scope to add to a Configuration Manager object.
-A security scope name can be Default or the name of a custom security scope.

 ```yaml
 Type: String